rackerlabs/support-how-to/content/cloud-servers/configuring-basic-security.md

 ### Set up iptables in Red Hat

-If you are using a Red Hat distribution, iptables works a little differently than it does in an Ubuntu distribution.
+If you are using a Red Hat distribution, iptables works a little differently than it does on the Ubuntu operating system.
 Using the following commands, you can change your iptables ruleset directly from the command line.